retiukhina/Exercises_CPP_Lippman_book/Getting_started/README.md

 • Use the input (>>) and output (<<) operators to read and write objects of type Sales_item.
 • Use the assignment operator (=) to assign one Sales_item object to another.
 • Use the addition operator (+) to add two Sales_item objects.
-The two ob- jects must refer to the same ISBN.
+The two objects must refer to the same ISBN.
 The result is a new Sales_item object whose ISBN is that of its operands and whose number sold and revenue are the sum of the corresponding values in its operands.
 • Use the compound assignment operator (+=) to add one Sales_item object into another.

+## What Is a Member Function?

+A member function is a function that is defined as part of a class.
+Member functions are sometimes referred to as methods.
+Ordinarily, we call a member function on behalf of an object.
+For example, the first part of the left-hand operand of the equality expression `item1.isbn` uses the dot operator (the “.” operator) to say that we want “the isbn member of the object named item1.”